snowplow/documentation/docs/getting-started-on-snowplow-open-source/quick-start/index.md

 :::tip

-Make a note of the outputs as you will need them for later parts of the deployment.
+Make a note of the outputs, as you will need them for later parts of the deployment.

 :::